namin/llm-verified-with-monte-carlo-tree-search/README.md

 - [x] Support other verifiers in addition to Dafny:
   - [x] Coq
+    - [ ] The current system struggles with Coq proofs.
 - [ ] Support other LLM infrastructures in addition to Hugging Face:
   - [ ] [Ollama](https://ollama.ai)
 - [ ] Support test cases.